basespace/basespace-help/_docs/articles/descriptive/archival-storage.md

 3. In the Restore Data dialog, verify the items, and then select **Restore Data**.
 The restored data are available for use and charged at standard storage rates.

-> **NOTE** Sharing and transferring restored data or assets that contain restored data are currently disabled.
-These functions are intended for a future update.

 ## Archived Data
 BaseSpace Sequence Hub provides some read-only information about archived data.